 Piano Lesson 3: Awkward but recognizable notes transpire into “Twinkle, Twinkle Little Star”

 The child squeals in delight!
-I love the sparkle in my child’s eyes when for the first time he understands that the notes he is playing is a song.
-My budding pianist would call me over, “Listen mom, I can play a song!”
+I love the sparkle in my child’s eyes when for the first time he understands that the notes he is playing are a song.
+My budding pianist would call me over, “Listen, Mom, I can play a song!”
 He was eager to learn more songs, not musical notes and theory, but more songs.
-Those who teach piano know that if a student is going to enjoy playing music there needs to be a balance between practicing scales and playing songs.
+Those who teach piano know that if a student is going to enjoy playing music, there needs to be a balance between practicing scales and playing songs.
 Shinichi Suzuki, the famed music educator, chose music, and not scales to help young children learn to play the violin.

 I look for three elements when choosing language arts instruction.